Pancreatic Cancer Clinical Trials

 Undifferentiated Carcinoma: These are aggressive tumors with poorly defined cell characteristics, making them difficult to classify.

-Treatment for pancreatic cancer depends on cancer type, stage, patient’s health, and preferences.
-Treatment options for pancreatic cancer typically include:
+Options for pancreatic cancer depends on cancer type, stage, patient’s health, and preferences.
+The options for pancreatic cancer typically include:

 Surgery: Surgical removal of the tumor offers the best chance of cure if the cancer is detected at an early stage and is localized to the pancreas.
 Surgical procedures may include: